González Martí National Museum of Ceramics and Decorative Arts: Painting

-The museum contains paintings such as José Vicente Perez y Vela's Immaculate Conception (1860); San Vicente Martir, an anonymous acquired in 1917, dated from the early 17th century and defrocked from the Cistercian monastery of Santa María de Benifassà; and several works from Ignacio Pinazo, a Valencian 19th century painter.
+The museum contains paintings such as José Vicente Perez y Vela's Immaculate Conception (1860); San Vicente Martir, an anonymous work acquired in 1917, dated from the early 17th century and defrocked from the Cistercian monastery of Santa María de Benifassà; and several works from Ignacio Pinazo, a 19th-century Valencian painter.

 Another important quantity of paintings arrived at the museum because of the intervention of its founder, through the Commission for the Protection and Salvage of Valencian Artistic Treasures, in charge of protecting art objects at the beginning of the Spanish Civil War.
-Among these works there are two oil on panel depicting St. Francis of Assisi and St. Vincent Ferrer, probably tabernacle doors and attributed to Nicolás Borrás (Joan de Joanes disciple).
+Among these works there are two oils on panel depicting St. Francis of Assisi and St. Vincent Ferrer, probably tabernacle doors and attributed to Nicolás Borrás (Joan de Joanes' disciple).

-While most paintings are religious, there are also portraits and landscapes such as Rural landscape at sunset and a View of a harbor at dawn, under the influence of Dutch painting.
+While most paintings are religious, there are also portraits and landscapes such as a rural landscape at sunset and a view of a harbor at dawn, under the influence of Dutch painting.

-Other pieces come from private donations or from the artists themselves, most of the 19th and 20th centuries.
-It is worth mentioning Ricardo Verde Rubio, José Benlliure or Ignasi Pinazo i Camarlench.
+Other pieces come from private donations or from the artists themselves, including Ricardo Verde Rubio, José Benlliure and Ignasi Pinazo i Camarlench.

 Ceramics

 Medieval bowl from Paterna (14th century).
 González Martí National Museum of Ceramics and Decorative Arts.

-The museum collection comprises from antique pottery: Greek, Iberian and Roman to modernism piece.
-The first collection donated by founder González Martí, consisted of about 6.000 items, mostly ceramics from the medieval period (including ceramic objects from Manises and Paterna and Hispano-Moresque ware) to popular 19th-century Valencian tiles.
+The museum's collection ranges from antique pottery (Greek, Iberian and Roman) to modern pieces.
+The first collection, donated by founder González Martí, consisted of about 6.000 items, mostly ceramics from the medieval period (including ceramic objects from Manises and Paterna and Hispano-Moresque ware) to popular 19th-century Valencian tiles.

-Hispano-Moresque ware is well represented by 13th and 14th centuries pieces decorated in green and manganese, lusterware, or other with white stanniferous enamel or cobalt blue luster.
+Hispano-Moresque ware is well represented by 13th- and 14th-century pieces decorated in green and manganese, lusterware, or other with white stanniferous enamel or cobalt blue luster.
 These types of Muslim ceramics gave way to the technical basics of 15th century Spanish pottery and Christian production.
 The Gonzalez Martí collection shows works from different places, mainly Italian and Spanish productions.

-There are medieval architectonical pieces from diverse Valencian palaces and headquarters, such heraldic shields or floor tiles (orders made by aristocracy or institutions) and socarrats, destined to interior ceilings, terraces friezes, stairs or other places.
+There are medieval architectonical pieces from diverse Valencian palaces and headquarters, such as heraldic shields or floor tiles (orders made by aristocracy or institutions) and socarrats, destined to interior ceilings, terraces friezes, stairs or other places.
 Local pieces are exhibited with other contemporary of Spanish and Italian production.